A Quantum Gate Architecture via Teleportation and Entanglement: Arbitrary many-qubit unitary operations with QGATE

-A unitary evolution generated by a single Pauli string is a very limited family of operations on $N$ qubits, and we have to construct more complex evolutions.
-To this end, we next consider how we can apply two Pauli string evolutions sequentially.
+In Sec.~\ref{sec:qgate} we considered a unitary evolution generated by a single Pauli string, which while sufficient for universal quantum computing, it does not directly inform us how to construct physical operations to implement an arbitrary unitary.
+To this end, we now consider how we can apply two Pauli string evolutions sequentially which can naturally be extended to the implementation of $U=\exp(iH_P)$.
 For this we will need two QGATE ancilla qubits, $A_1$ and $A_2$, and special care must be taken when we consider the behaviour of the by-product operator.

 Two Pauli strings of arbitrary length either commute or anti-commute \cite{nielsen2010quantum}.
 From this, we have

 where $\mu = 0$ when $[P_m,P_{m'}] = 0$ and $\mu=1$ when $\{P_m,P_{m'}\} = 0$.
 This means that when we apply two successive Pauli string evolutions using two QGATE ancillas, the resulting state including the by-product operator is given by